BrennanStopnik/final-project/README.md

 # Final Project

-In this project, you'll build a web application that does anything you want!

-It must meet the project requirements below, but beyond that, feel free to use your creativity to decide on what your app will do.
+For this project I made a shopping list.

 ## Requirements

-* **Your app has at least three distinct "features"**
-  * If you are building a travel planning application, one feature could be allowing users to create a new trip
+* **The distinct "features" I have in my project are:**
+  * The ability to add different stores that you want to go shopping.
+  * Under each store, being able to add different items for that specific store.
+  * Single click changes the color as if you're checking it of the list.
+  * Double click removes the item from the stores list.
+  * A remove button at the bottom that clears out the entire list of stores and items.

-* Your project contains a `README.md` file that explains what your project is and how to use it
+* You're currently reading my `README.md` file that explains what my project is and how to use it.

-* Your project is hosted on GitHub pages
+* My project is hosted on GitHub pages.

-* Your code is clean
+* My code is clean:
   * Proper indentation
   * No unnecessary repetition
   * Variables as camelCase

-## Project ideas

-* Travel planner
-* Budget manager
-* Resume builder
-* Shift scheduling app
-* Chat bot
-* Music making app
-* Games
-  * PacMan
-  * Chess
-* Do something with an external API: https://github.com/public-apis/public-apis
-  * Slack / discord bot
-  * Recreate Reddit
-  * Pokedex

-And so many more possibilities!

-## Recommendations
+## Future Plans

-* Start out by creating your project's foundation in HTML.
-* Frequently make commmits in git to save your progress.
-* Build one piece of Javascript functionality at a time, testing each change you make with `console.log`.
-* Keep your code meticulously organized as you go.
-* Use proper indentation, whitespace, and comments.
-* Try to write a function for each separate piece of functionality that exists in your code.
-This will make your code "modular" and easier to build off of.
-* If you find yourself repeating code, think about how you could use either a loop or a new function to eliminate the repitition.
-DRY - Don't Repeat Yourself!
+* I'd like to make a user sign-in so people can have an account to keep their shopping lists for future use

+* I'd also like a place to add the price of items while you're shopping so you can compare them with future lists.
+Will help you save money in the future.

+* Lastly, I'd like to turn this into a mobile app to make it easier to work with when you're at the store.